philipwalton/blog/_posts/2013-08-17-decoupling-html-css-and-javascript.markdown

 In CSS Zen Garden, the HTML is almost entirely decoupled from the CSS, but the CSS is extremely coupled to the HTML and requires an intimate knowledge of its markup structure.

 This may not seem bad if the person maintaining the CSS also maintains the HTML, but as soon as you add a few more people to the mix, it can quickly get out of hand.
-If a developer comes along and adds a `<div>` before the first `<section>`, the above rule won't work, and the developer will likely not know.
+If a developer comes along and adds a `<div>` before the first `<section>`, the above rule won't work, and the developer may not even know.

 CSS Zen Garden is a great idea as long as the markup of your site is rarely changing.
-However, that's usually not the case in today's Web apps.
+But that's usually not the case with today's Web apps.

 Instead of long, complex CSS selectors, it's best to (whenever possible) style all your visual components with one or more classes on the root element of the component itself.
 For example, if you have submenus in your sidebar, just add the class `submenu` to each of the submenu elements.
 Don't do something like `ul.sidebar > li > ul`.

 This approach ends up requiring more classes in the HTML, but it lowers the coupling between it and this CSS making the code much more reusable and maintainable in the long run.
 It also makes your markup self-documenting.
-If there are no classes in the HTML, a developer who is unfamiliar with the CSS has no idea how her markup changes will affect things.
-On the other hand, if there are classes in the HTML it is very obvious what styles are being applied.
+If there are no classes in the HTML, a developer who is unfamiliar with the CSS has no idea how her markup changes will affect other code.
+On the other hand, if there are classes in the HTML it is very obvious what styles or functionality is being applied.

 ### Classes With More Than One Responsibility